lisp-mirror/clcon/README.md

 - good version of clcon itself, put it where convenient.
 No "installation" procedure exists yet.

 ### Choose if you want to try oduvanchik's backend
-Oduvanchik's backend is linux-only and is not well tested for now.
+Oduvanchik's backend enables a lisp mode.
+It is not documented yet so it is unlikey you'll be able to run it.
 But if you want to give it a try, you should do Dependencies, part 2.

 ### Dependencies, part 2
 (Only if you choose to try oduvanchik's backend)